 Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 The College is committed to providing an employment, learning and campus living environment free from discrimination or harassment.
 Anyone who may have been subjected to sex or gender-based discrimination or harassment (“gender-based misconduct”), sexual assault, domestic violence, dating violence or stalking (together referred to as “misconduct”) is encouraged to report these incidents.
 Upon receiving a report, Barnard College (“the College”) will respond promptly, equitably, impartially and fairly.
 In addition, the College will take steps to prevent the recurrence of the alleged misconduct and to correct its effects.
-Individuals involved in misconduct covered by this procedure may request academic, residential, or work accommodations by contacting the Title IX Coordinator.
+Individuals involved in misconduct covered by this procedure may request academic, residential, or work accommodations by contacting the Director of Nondiscrimination and Title IX.

 Consistent with its commitment to addressing gender-based misconduct, the College complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
 Gender-based misconduct, as defined within the Policy Against Discrimination and Harassment of Barnard College (“Policy”) is sex discrimination prohibited by the College and under Title IX.
 The College is committed to encouraging meaningful, candid dialogue on alleged discrimination or harassment, including sexual assault, domestic violence, dating violence, and stalking, in an educational context.
 A discussion on the Concept of Academic Freedom and Harassment can be found in the Policy.